afialapis/arredemo/README.md

 ### ES Modules

-They are the future, so just ESM is allowed.
+They are the future, so just ESM are allowed.

 # Configuration options

-The `arredemo.json` file will contain `Arredemo`'s configuration.
+The `arredemo.json` file will contain `arredemo`'s configuration.
 It is created he first time you run the build.

 ## UI options